Sydney Derby (A-Leagues): Players who played for both clubs

-Fifteen players have played for both Sydney FC and Western Sydney Wanderers, sometimes through direct transfer and sometimes after many years.
-However, only three players have represented both clubs in derby games.
-These players are Vedran Janjetovic, Terry Antonis and Andrew Redmayne.
+Sixteen players have played for both Sydney FC and Western Sydney Wanderers, sometimes through direct transfer and sometimes after many years.
+However, only four players have represented both clubs in derby games.
+These players are Vedran Janjetovic, Terry Antonis, Andrew Redmayne and Miloš Ninković.
 The remaining twelve players all had careers at Sydney FC prior to the formation of the Wanderers in 2012.
-This includes three players that did not cap for Sydney FC's first team.
+This includes three players who did not cap for Sydney FC's first team.

 Kerem Bulut did not cap for the first team, though he played for the Sydney FC youth team (2008–2010) before joining Wanderers in 2015.
 Josh Macdonald did not cap for the first team, though he also played for the Sydney FC youth team (2012–2014) before joining Wanderers in 2015.
 Kearyn Baccus did not cap for the first team, though he played for the Sydney FC youth team (2008–2009) before joining the Wanderers in 2014.
 Current Sydney FC players Tom Heward-Belle and Patrick Yazbek were previously members of the Wanderers' youth teams, without capping for the senior team.

 Wanderers inaugural head coach, Tony Popovic, previously played for Sydney from 2007 to 2008, and served as an assistant coach from 2009 to 2011, before he became the manager of the Wanderers in 2012.

-Terry Antonis is the most recent player to join the Wanderers after joining on a loan-deal from Greek club PAOK.
+Joshua Brillante is the most recent player to join the Wanderers after leaving Melbourne Victory.
 On 2 January 2017, goalkeeper Andrew Redmayne became the first player to join Sydney FC from the Wanderers.